OSSPhilippines/awesome-pinoy-made/CONTRIBUTING.md

 3. Your project doesn't have to be original, but it MUST NOT be plagiarized.
 4. Your project MUST NOT be a fork of an existing active project.
 5. The core maintainer/s is/are Filipino.
-6. To maintain high-quality projects in the list, your project must have at least 20 stars.
+6. To maintain high-quality projects in the list, ~~your project must have at least 20 stars.~~ We will review the projects thoroughly.

 ## Data Format